sfigg/commercialization-public/manufacture/iot/create-packages.md

 The Windows Universal OEM packaging standard uses a new schema that's compatible with more types of devices.
 If you've built packages using the legacy packaging standard (pkg.xml), and you'd like to use them on IoT devices, you'll need to [convert the packages](#convert_packages).

 ## Create a package project with no content
-A package generally starts with a Windows Manifest package definition file (*.wm.xml) with no content.
-The following is an example of an empty package definition file.
+To prepare to define a package, you can start with an empty package definition file (also called a Windows Manifest file, or *.wm.xml).

 >[!IMPORTANT]
 > The package definition file must use the "wm.xml" extension.